srid/srid/content/Software/Nix/Nix recipes for Haskellers.md

 date: 2019-12-03
 ---

 The goal of this article is to get you comfortable managing simple #[[Haskell]] programs and projects using the [[Nix]] package manager without getting too much into the details.
+See [haskell-template](https://github.com/srid/haskell-template) if you want a ready-made Nix-based project template for Haskell.

 ## Prerequisites